AMC Matador: Australia

-Australian assembly of the Matador by Australian Motor Industries (AMI) started in 1971, and ceased at the end of 1976.
-The last models were sold in 1977.
+Australian assembly of the Matador by Australian Motor Industries (AMI) started in 1971, and concluded at the end of 1976.
+The final cars were sold in 1977.
 The AMI cars were marketed as the Rambler Matador.
-AMI also acted as the State distributor for Victoria.
-Sales for New South Wales were managed by Sydney company Grenville Motors Pty Ltd, which was also the State distributor of Rover and Land Rover.
-A network of Sydney and country NSW dealers were controlled by Grenville which was in direct communication with AMI.
-Australian Capital Territory sales were managed by Betterview Pty Ltd in Canberra.
-Annand & Thompson Pty Ltd in Brisbane distributed Rambler vehicles for Queensland.
-South Australian sales were managed by Champions Pty Ltd in Adelaide.
-Premier Motors Pty Ltd in Perth distributed Ramblers for Western Australia, and Heathco Motors in Launceston distributed Rambler vehicles for Tasmania.
+Australian Motor Industries also acted as the State distributor for Victoria.
+Sales for New South Wales were managed by Sydney company, Grenville Motors, which was also the State distributor for Rover and Land Rover vehicles.
+A network of Sydney and country NSW dealers were managed by Grenville, which was in communication with AMI.
+Australian Capital Territory sales were managed by Betterview in Canberra.
+Annand & Thompson in Brisbane distributed Rambler vehicles for Queensland.
+South Australian sales were managed by Champions in Adelaide.
+Premier Motors in Perth distributed Ramblers for Western Australia, and Heathco Motors in Launceston distributed Rambler vehicles for Tasmania.

-Knock-down kits for right-hand drive models were shipped from AMC's Kenosha, Wisconsin factory for assembly in AMI's facilities in Port Melbourne, Victoria.
+American Motors' cars in Australia were built using Partial Knock-down kits (PKD).
+They were shipped from AMC's Kenosha, Wisconsin factory.
+The bodies arrived with right-hand drive and were equipped with the drive train (engine, transmission, and rear axle), as well as front and rear suspensions.
+Other parts were boxed and shipped inside the vehicles for final assembly in AMI's facilities in Port Melbourne, Victoria.
 AMI used the same paint codes for the Matadors as the Toyota and Triumph vehicles they also assembled.
-These paint codes did not correspond to the AMC paint codes and thus Australian Matador colors are unique.
-All exterior model year changes otherwise corresponded to those of U.S. production.
-However, Australian production of each model was carried through to the following year, and the final first-generation 1973 model was further assembled through to the end of 1975.
-The U.S 1974 second-generation Matador was assembled in Australia from December 1975 to December 1976.
-The Matador coupe was assembled in 1976 and sold in 1977 only.
+These paint codes did not correspond to the AMC paint codes; thus, Australian Matador colors are unique.
+Numerous other parts and components were sourced locally to gain tariff concessions.

+All exterior model year changes corresponded to those of U.S. production.
+However, Australian production of each model was carried through to the following year.
+The final first-generation 1973 model was assembled through the end of 1975.
+The U.S. 1974 second-generation Matador was made in Australia from December 1975 until December 1976.
+The Matador coupe was assembled in 1976 and only marketed in 1977.